422divya/Devops-tasks/task34-k8s-service.md

    1- ClusterIP: Using this tyoe the pod is not accessible outside cluster.
 It will only accessible inside.
 So one podd can comminicate with another within cluster.

    2- NodePort: To access the application outside the cluster we use this type of service.
 It assign the port to the node so application can on that port.
+   NodePort services are accessible outside the cluster.
+It creates a mapping of pods to its hosting node/machine on a static port.
+For example, you have a node with IP address 10.0.0.20 and a Redis pod running under it.
+NodePort will expose 10.0.0.20:30038, assuming the port exposed is 30038, which you can then access outside the Kubernetes cluster.

    3- Loadbalancing: It uses LB from cloud providers to send the traffic from external to the pod.
-It is used whrn we want to expose service to the outside world.
+It is used when we want to expose service to the outside world/internet.

    **Endpoint: